raydouglass/media_management_scripts/README.md

 usage: manage-media [-h] [-v]

 Sub commands
-    combine-subtitles   Combine a video files with subtitle file combine-all         Combine a directory tree of video files with subtitle file
-    concat-mp4          Concat multiple mp4 files together
+    create-test-video   Create a test video file with the specified definitions combine-subtitles   Combine a video files with subtitle file combine-all         Combine a directory tree of video files with subtitle file concat-mp4          Concat multiple mp4 files together
     convert             Convert a file
-    find-episodes       Find Season/Episode/Part using file names
+    executables         Print the executables that will be used in other commands find-episodes       Find Season/Episode/Part using file names
-    itunes              Attempts to rename iTunes episodes to the standard Plex format.
-    metadata            Show metadata for a file
+    itunes              Attempts to rename iTunes episodes to the standard Plex format. metadata            Show metadata for a file
     compare             Compare metadata between files
-    compare-directory   Show metadata for a file
-    movie-rename        Renames a file based on TheMovieDB rename              Renames a set of files to the specified template select-streams      Extract specific streams in a video file to a new file split               Split a file
-    subtitles           Convert subtitles to SRT
+    compare-directory   Compare metadata for files in a directory movie-rename        Renames a file based on TheMovieDB rename              Renames a set of files to the specified template search              Search for video files matching the specified parameters select-streams      Extract specific streams in a video file to a new file subtitles           Convert subtitles to SRT
-    tv-rename           Renames files in a directory to sXXeYY.
+    thumbnail           Extract a number of thumbnails from a video tv-rename           Renames files in a directory to sXXeYY.
 Can also use TVDB to name files (<show> - SxxeYY - <episode_name>)

 optional arguments:
   -h, --help            show this help message and exit